Manage SQL sessions

 2. Click the Execution Records tab.

-On this tab, you can view details for each job execution, such as the run ID, start time, and a link to the Spark UI.
+On this tab, you can view details for each execution, such as the run ID, start time, and a link to the Spark UI.

 image